 - a.
 Project personnel shall schedule turbine unit outages through the approved turbine outage scheduling procedure by noon of the Tuesday of the week prior to the outage. - b.
-Project personnel shall also contact CENWW-OD-T and RCC by the same time period and inform them of the intended work. - ${f c}$.
-The RCC will coordinate the work activities through the TMT.
+Project personnel shall also contact CENWW-OD-T and RCC by the same time period and inform them of the intended work. - c.
+The RCC will coordinate the work activities through the TMT. - d.
+After coordination with the TMT, RCC shall issue a teletype through the CBTT issuing instructions to project and BPA personnel for the scheduled work. - e.
+Spill will be increased by one spillbay stop setting (about 1.7 kcfs) above passing inflow to slowly lower the level of Lower Monumental pool to MOP prior to the scheduled work taking place.